 What is SPP?
 You must be curious to find a source that can tell you all, that is why I am here today to help you with it.
 Let’s start by knowing the basics.
-Citizenship and Immigration Canada (CIC) and the Association of Canadian Community Colleges (ACCC) initiated the Student Partners Program, also known as SPP, in 2009 for Indian students in order to provide them with the maximum assistance in learning and working in Canada.
+Citizenship and Immigration Canada (CIC) and the Association of Canadian Community Colleges (ACCC) initiated the Student Partnership Program, also known as SPP, in 2009 for Indian students in order to provide them with the maximum assistance in learning and working in Canada.
 The Canada Student Partners Program collaborates with the Canada High Council in India.

 Did you know this was initially available only to Indian applicants?
 The initiative is working to streamline entry and visa procedures for foreign students interested in studying in Canada.
-According to a Canadian government official, the Student Partnership Program is a gift for those planning to research in Canada since they no longer have to think about completing the study permit application checklist.
+According to a Canadian government official, the Student Partners Program is a gift for those planning to research in Canada since they no longer have to think about completing the study permit application checklist.
 Students can obtain a study visa easily and with little paperwork.

 How Does the Student Partnership Program Function?